 - Investigate various services that you may utilize and learn about opportunities for connections to future internships or employment.

-Students who choose the section in Crabtree will in enroll in "Nutrition, Weight & Fitness".
 Students will explore the following questions in the seminar:

 - Is it possible to promote healthy behaviors without limiting natural rights?